Adult Vocational Student Handbook

 i) Students are required to discuss the situation with their immediate instructor or staff member.

-ii) If the student is not satisfied with the communication received from the instructor, students may then document their concerns through email to the Director of Adult and Continuing education at Andrew.email@example.com.
+ii) If the student is not satisfied with the communication received from the instructor, students may then document their concerns through email to the Vocational Coordinator at email@example.com.
 The Director will respond accordingly.

-iii) If the dissatisfaction continues, the course teacher will set up a meeting with the Director of Adult Education and the student.
+iii) If the dissatisfaction continues, the course teacher will set up a meeting with the Vocational Coordinator and the student.

-iv) If there is no satisfaction attained through step iii, the student may then appeal to the Assistant Superintendent for Instruction at 845-291-0120.
+v) If there is no satisfaction attained through step iv, the student may then appeal to the Assistant Superintendent at 845-291-0120

 Students must adhere to this process in order to have concerns addressed.
 Complaints will not be accepted on behalf of students from third parties such as: parents, spouses or friends.
 This is an Adult Education Program.
 As such, students are expected to handle their own concerns.
 Staff are not able to discuss student issues with parents when the student reaches 18 years of age.

 Orange-Ulster BOCES operates all programs in compliance with the federal and state laws which prohibit discrimination because of race, color, religion, creed, national origin, political affiliation, sex, age, marital status, sexual orientation, pregnancy, military status, veteran status, genetic predisposition or carrier status, ancestry, disability or any other legally protected status.
 The Compliance Officer is Kerri Stroka, Assistant Superintendent & Title IX/Section 504/ADA Coordinator, (845) 291-0100 Extension 10120.